 Choose instructions for your operating system:

-When you share only profiling data, the DL Workbench marks models, datasets, and projects as Read-only.
+When you share only profiling data, the DL Workbench marks models, datasets, and configurations as Read-only.
 Read-only means that it is not possible to run optimizations, profiling, or measurements on removed assets, while you can continue with importing new models and datasets.

 Read-only artifacts on the Create Configuration page:

-Read-only project on the Configurations page:
+Read-only configuration on the Configurations page:

 ~/.workbenchfolder, so that it contains only the